9741Prajwalj/MAD-Lab-Project/README.md

 View details of each user (name, email, location, registration date, etc.).

-Manage user accounts (view, enable/disable, delete, etc.).

 Possibly analytics or charts for user activity.

 🔐 Security & Data Management
 SharedPreferences for session management.

-Token-based authentication for API calls.

 Admin and user roles handled separately.

-Firebase/Database used to store and fetch user data and activity logs.
+Local Storage is used to store and fetch user data and activity logs.

 📲 Summary
 This app is an all-in-one utility hub for users with engaging features (tools + games), while providing administrative control to the admin for user management.
 It's designed for both entertainment and productivity, ensuring personalized access and centralized control.